Fisherman-s-Friend/atmt_2024/assignments/05/ex5_report.md

 ### 3.1 Understanding the current stopping condition

-The "add_final" function in "beam.py" (row 24) is responsible for putting the a finished sequence on to the queue of final hypotheses, after having padded it to make sure all hypotheses have the same length.
+The "add_final" function in "beam.py" (row 24) is responsible for putting  a finished sequence on to the queue of final hypotheses, after having padded it to make sure all hypotheses have the same length.
 It is called in row 193 in "translate_beam.py" if the last index is the EOS-token, which means that that hypothesis is done.

 The beam size is reduced as "translate_beam.py" (row 216) calls "prune" in "beam.py" (row 57).
 There, we reassign our nodes-to-be-expanded-stack, putting only the top #beam_size-finished nodes onto the stack.
 In terms of why this should make sense, I would explain it as follows: